Skip to contents

 Saving

-Click Results -> NCA Results -> Save Project Settings.
+Click the button Save Project Settings on top of the tabs.
 This will download a .csv file.

 Uploading

-To upload settings next time, after column mapping, Setup -> Data Selection -> Upload settings.
+To upload settings in a later analysis, after column mapping, in Setup, in the NCA Settings tab, click Browse.
 The inclusions and exclusions will be automatically added to the data.

 Step 4: Visualization